1d3nt/VbUserAccountTypeChecker/README.md

 ## Background

-In a previous project, **VbWorkerServicePinvokeLauncher**, we demonstrated using P/Invoke to duplicate process tokens and launch processes with elevated privileges or different user contexts.
-For testing purposes, that project utilized Windows Principal to determine the account type of the launched process.

-To provide a more complete example and showcase the use of P/Invoke for querying user account types directly, **VbUserAccountTypeChecker** was developed.
-This application replaces the Windows Principal approach with a full P/Invoke implementation to check the account type of the running process.
+The `VbUserAccountTypeChecker` project builds upon the approach established in the `VbWorkerServicePinvokeLauncher` project.
+It is a .NET 8.0 application developed in Visual Basic that leverages P/Invoke to interact with Windows API functions.

+The `VbWorkerServicePinvokeLauncher` project involved launching processes under specific user accounts, including the SYSTEM account, by duplicating process tokens using P/Invoke.
+This project served as a practical implementation of P/Invoke to manage different user contexts and elevated privileges.

+Building on this foundation, `VbUserAccountTypeChecker` was created to determine the type of user account under which the current process is running.
+Unlike the previous project, which focused on launching processes, this tool is dedicated to querying process tokens and performing low-level checks to identify whether the account is a system account, administrative account, or a standard user account.

+The key focus of `VbUserAccountTypeChecker` is to provide a precise and efficient method for account type determination directly through Windows API calls.
+This aligns with the use of P/Invoke demonstrated in `VbWorkerServicePinvokeLauncher`, emphasizing a consistent approach to handling Windows-specific functionalities across different types of applications.

 ## Features